 No one bothered to ask late 19th century southern white men why they effectively demonized, disenfranchised and, where possible, criminalized black citizens, black voters.
 No contemporaneous journalists from the agitating north went looking for the economic foundations of Jim Crow.
 It was obvious to all, north and south, what they were doing and why.
 Institutional racism was essential and obvious to the white fight for political power in the former Confederacy.
 The political motivations of white southerners post-1877 had nothing to do with economics, government intrusion, faith, the opioid epidemic, flyover country resentment of coastal elites, etc. It also lasted the better part of 100 years.

-And so, in this sense, it should not surprises us that it remains front and center in U.S. politics.
-It’s all about race.
-It’s always been about race.
+And so, in this sense, it should not surprise us that it remains front and center in U.S. politics.
+It’s about race and power.
+It has always been about race and power.
 Not exactly the race of some urban African-American or that of some border Latinx, but rather the so-called white race, “our” race, and its prospects for enduring power in this country.
 The demography of an immigrant nation has finally caught up to white America, and a lot of them (40 percent by most counts) don’t like it much.
 It’s time we all accepted this and set about wrestling with it properly.